 Why is mother language important?

-It is therefore of concern when languages slowly disappear.
+In today’s world, many people speak multiple languages, but the importance of the mother tongue should not be underestimated.
+Globalization and technological advancements are rapidly changing the way we communicate, it is therefore more critical than ever to preserve our mother languages.
+Many indigenous languages are at risk of disappearing due to globalization and migration.
 According to UN At least 43% of the estimated 6000 languages spoken in the world are endangered.
 Only a few hundred languages have genuinely been given a place in education systems and the public domain, and less than a hundred are used in the digital world.

 By preserving our mother languages, we can help to preserve the cultural diversity of the world and prevent the loss of valuable knowledge and traditions.
 In addition to providing a deeper understanding of our own identity and culture, mother languages are also essential for understanding and appreciating other cultures.
 Learning a new language allows us to connect with people from different backgrounds, and it opens up new opportunities for personal and professional growth.
 Language is a tool not just for communication but a vehicle for culture and heritage.

 Here are some reasons why speaking the mother tongue is important:

 - Preserving cultural heritage: Language is an integral part of a culture and is passed down through generations.
 The mother tongue is a connection to our cultural roots and can help to preserve customs, traditions, and beliefs.
 It is a way to honor our ancestors and keep their legacies alive.

 - Improved cognitive abilities: Research has shown that learning a second language can improve cognitive abilities, but it is essential to have a strong foundation in the mother tongue.
 Studies have found that being bilingual or multilingual can enhance problem-solving skills, memory, and creativity.